Hotels.com’s Rewards Visa is a Bit Confusing But Intriguing — Especially With the Current Enhanced Offer

 So, with all that preamble out of the way, is this a good deal?
 Let’s look at it this way: if you did earn all ten of your Stamps through credit card transactions and not through hotel nights, you’d earn a reward worth $110 for spending $5,000.
 Running the numbers, that essentially equates to a 2.2% return.
 That’s pretty strong as a flat rate (since you’re getting 2.2% on everything you buy) — although there are plenty of cards with multipliers that best that.
 Of course, the other factor is that you can only redeem your rewards for hotel stays via Hotels.com whereas other cards offer many more options.

 Quite honestly, even after writing all of this, I still don’t know what to make of this Hotels.com Rewards card.
-As mentioned, I’ve never even personally booked using Hotels.com as I typically use Expedia or, more recently, Amex Travel — which actually seems to use Expedia as its backend — if not booking directly.
+As mentioned, I’ve never even personally booked using Hotels.com as I typically use Expedia or, more recently, Amex Travel if not booking directly.
 Meanwhile, while I now at least seemingly understand this whole Stamps program, I’m not sure how much I like it.
 That said, at least the card comes without an annual fee, making it much easier to swallow.
+Plus, the enhanced welcome offer that could be worth as much as $250 in free nights for a spend requirement of $1,000 is pretty competitive.

 Overall, if you’re a regular Hotels.com user or plan to be, this card may make sense.
 At the same time, if you’re like me and enjoy more flexibility, it may be one to skip.
 Either way, you’ll want to consider these aspects before applying (Thanks, Captain Obvious).